Can the COVID vaccine affect my periods?

 There are certain circumstances in which you shouldn’t get the COVID vaccine – however, having your period isn’t one of them.

 If you’re invited to get the vaccine, you shouldn’t delay simply because you’re having your period or you’re expecting to get it soon after the vaccine.
 Instead, you should go to your appointment to receive the jab, and monitor your symptoms afterwards.
-You can also take part in Dr Clancy's survey, of menstruating people and the effects of the COVID-19 vaccine.

 Remember: it’s very unlikely that you’ll experience any serious side effects!
 If you do notice any changes to your periods, you can report this to the medicines watch dog, the MHRA yellow card scheme.